RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 but Congress decided the materials threaten children in other, less direct, ways.
 Pedophiles might use the materials to encourage children to participate in sexual activity.
-"[A] child who is reluctant to engage in sexual activity with an adult, or to pose for sexually explicit photographs, can sometimes be convinced by viewing depictions of other children
+"A child who is reluctant to engage in sexual activity with an adult, or to pose for sexually explicit photographs, can sometimes be convinced by viewing depictions of other children